alukosdev/ccsp/concepts/devsecops/apis.md

 ---
-icon: stop
 label: APIs
 ---

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# Application Programming Interfaces (APIs)
+# Application Programming Interfaces (APIs)*

 ## Acronyms, Abbreviations, and Initialisms